-• Sexual harassment is sexual language or behavior that makes another person uncomfortable, regardless of the intent of the offender.
-This includes, for instance, coercion into a social or sexual relationship by taking advantage of a hierarchical relationship or position; actions that benefit or disadvantage a person based on their response to sexual language or behavior; the unwanted use of sexual language and behavior or posting of images; sexist language and behavior; and so on.

-• Sexual harassment is especially common in power relationships, such as older and younger, supervisor and subordinate, faculty advisor and student, and so on.
-It can also be not only by men toward women, but in some cases by women toward men, or even between people of the same sex.

-• Sexual harassment can occur regardless of sexual orientation (i.e., the gender toward which one's romantic and sexual feelings are directed) or gender identity (i.e., one's self-perception of their own gender).

-• Power harassment refers to repeated acts of harassing language or behavior that take advantage of one's position (power) or influence at the University.
+- Sexual harassment is sexual language or behavior that adversely affects a work or study environment by making another person uncomfortable, regardless of the intent of the offender.
+This includes, for instance, coercion into a social or sexual relationship by taking advantage of a hierarchical relationship or position, as well as actions that benefit or disadvantage a person based on their response to sexual language or behavior (quid pro quo sexual harassment); the unwanted use of sexual language and behavior or posting of images, sexist language and behavior (hostile environment sexual harassment); and so on. - Sexual harassment is especially common in power relationships, such as older and younger, supervisor and subordinate, faculty advisor and student, and so on.
+It can be not only by men toward women, but also by women toward men or between people of the same sex. - Sexual language and behavior is still sexual harassment regardless of sexual orientation (i.e., the gender toward which one's romantic and sexual feelings are directed) or gender identity (i.e., one's self-perception of their own gender). - Power harassment refers to language or behavior that is used from a dominant position within a relationship and goes beyond what is necessary and reasonable for the work or study, to the point that it adversely affects the work or study environment.
 When it involves teaching and research, it is called academic harassment.
-This includes, for example, interfering with research or employment, abandoning instruction, acting or reprimanding in an intimidating way, and so on.

-• Power harassment and academic harassment are not only perpetrated by those in higher positions against those in lower positions, but can also be perpetrated by those in lower positions against those in higher positions, for example, by taking advantage of superiority in numbers.

-• Harassment based on pregnancy, childbirth, childcare leave, nursing care leave, and so on includes, for instance, cases where the work environment is harmed by language or behavior targeting the use of programs or measures concerning pregnancy or childbirth, where the work environment is harmed by language or behavior targeting the use of childcare and nursing care leave, or where the work environment is harmed by language or behavior targeting the someone has gotten pregnant or given birth, or some other pregnancy- or birth-related matter.

-• In addition to the above forms of harassment, there may be other types of harassment that occur outside educational, research, or work settings.
-These include, for example, unjust ostracism and bullying, forced drinking and drunken misconduct, coerced illicit behavior, persistent demands for involvement in a religion or ideology someone supports, and so on.
+This includes, for example, interfering with research or employment, abandoning instruction, acting or reprimanding in an intimidating way, and so on. - Power harassment and academic harassment are not only perpetrated by those in higher positions against those in lower positions, but can also be perpetrated by those in lower positions against those in higher positions, for example, by taking advantage of superiority in numbers. - Harassment based on pregnancy, childbirth, childcare leave, nursing care leave, and so on refers to language or behavior that denies pregnancy, childbirth, etc. or denies the use of systems such as parental or caregiver leave to the point that it adversely affects the work or study environment. - In addition to the above forms of harassment, there are other types of harassment that can also adversely affect the work or study environment, such as unjust ostracism and bullying, forced drinking and drunken misconduct, coerced illicit behavior, persistent demands for involvement in a religion or ideology someone supports, and so on.